rosahsu/Code4Good--Mass-Farmers-Market/README.md

 ### Adding Buttons
  1. Open the file map.html
- 2. t line 120, you will see a placeholder for adding new buttons.
+ 2. At line 120, you will see a placeholder for adding new buttons.
 Copy the following code and follow the steps for modification (also included below).

 ```
 <!-- Adding a new set of buttons instructions